zimolzak/instruct-project-etrigger-sql/advanced/discovery.md

 via CPRS that the sample patients have a positive red flag inside the time period of interest.

 Final note: The CDW releases patch updates periodically, and this might require ongoing minor changes/updates to SQL code, by each site analyst.
 Standard codes (CPT, ICD, ICDProc, LOINC, Stopcode, etc.) tend to change every year, with addition of new codes and removal of old codes.
 These changes require corresponding updates in the SQL code.
 Important note here is that you only add new codes to the SQL, do NOT remove the old ones (this is so the e-trigger continues to capture usage of both the historical and new codes).

 # Further reading

-*Reducing Missed Test Results Change Package*\
+- Reducing Missed Test Results Change Package
-*InSTRuCt Study FAQ*, also known as `IIR FAQ 5.6.19.docx`\
+- InSTRuCt Study FAQ, also known as IIR FAQ 5.6.19.docx
-*Standard Operating Procedure*, also known as `SOP for INSTRUCT_4.5.19.pdf`\
+- Standard Operating Procedure, also known as SOP for INSTRUCT_4.5.19.pdf
-*InSTRuCt Project Overview*, also known as `IIR Project Charter_7.12.19.pdf`
+- InSTRuCt Project Overview, also known as IIR Project Charter_7.12.19.pdf